Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Siril

 As you get more comfortable with processing your images, you might take a look a Siril, which is a free open sources astro image processing package.
-A workflow using Siril is as follows (this is very preliminary – more to come here).
+A workflow using Siril is as found below (this is very preliminary – more to come here).
 Note that some of the documentation refers to Siril 1.4, which has not been released (as of December 1, 2024).

 Siril Workflow